Chris1712/gfr-test/README.md

 This project contains setup for scraping data and then the gfr-app

+## Deprecation

+I turned this off in AWS on 2025-02-05 to save 60 cents per month

 ## Building the app

 The app is a vite-powered vue project created in Feb 2024 by `npm create vue@latest`